rpmuller/ePubs/WesternPhilosophy.md

 exist, because they are not all "compossible."
-It may be possible that A should exist, and also possible that B should exist, but not possible that both A and B should exist; in that case, A and B are not "compossible/' Two or more things are only "compossible" when it is possible for all of them to exist.
+It may be possible that A should exist, and also possible that B should exist, but not possible that both A and B should exist; in that case, A and B are not "compossible."
+Two or more things are only "compossible" when it is possible for all of them to exist.
 Leibniz seems to have imagined a sort of war in the Limbo inhabited by essences all trying to exist; in this war, groups of compossibles combine, and